 Normal course load is four units per semester.
-One Bryn Mawr unit of credit is the equivalent of 4 semester hours or 6 quarter hours.
+One Bryn Mawr unit of credit is the equivalent of four semester hours or six quarter hours.
 Most courses carry one unit of credit.
 Elementary and intermediate language courses designated as intensive carry 1.5 units of credit.
 There are also some courses that meet for only half the semester that carry 0.5 units of credit.
-In order to make satisfactory progress towards the degree, students should plan to earn at least 8 units per year.
+In order to make satisfactory progress towards the degree, students should plan to earn at least eight units per year.

 Occasionally a student may wish to enroll in 5.5 units.
 A student's dean does not have the authority to permit this.
 Instead, a student must gain permission from the Special Cases Committee.

-Even if a student enters Bryn Mawr with many credits (from AP, IB or other exams, or from college work completed before her matriculation), she is generally expected to enroll in a full course load each semester.
+Even if a student enters Bryn Mawr with many credits (from AP, IB or other exams, or from college work completed before her matriculation), the student is generally expected to enroll in a full course load each semester.
 Students with a documented disability may be eligible for a reduced course load as part of accommodations offered through the Office of Access Services.
-Students, generally seniors, who are enrolled in advanced courses or who face other significant demands on their time, may expect to be granted permission for a reduced course load (3 units) during one semester.
+Students, generally seniors, who are enrolled in advanced courses or who face other significant demands on their time, may expect to be granted permission for a reduced course load (three units) during one semester.
 Other students who feel there is good justification for a reduced course load should speak to their deans.
-Any student who asks permission to enroll in only three units must meet with her dean and fillout a three-course enrollment form.
+Any student who asks permission to enroll in only three units must meet with the dean and fill out a three-course enrollment form.

 In general, students are charged full tuition regardless of course load.
 Exceptions are routinely made for McBride Scholars.

 Students who wish to have the benefit of attending a class without making the commitment to doing written work and examinations may audit a course with the permission of the instructor.
 Different instructors may have different policies regarding auditors, and students must follow these policies.
 Audited courses are not listed on transcripts.